 Private hospitals in Delhi ask for manpower, time for augmenting COVID beds

-A leading private hospital has requested the Delhi government to provide it with paramedic and other heathcare workers to supplement its existing staff in manning the additional COVID beds being added to the facility, sources said on Tuesday.
+A leading private hospital has requested the Delhi government to provide it with paramedic and other healthcare workers to supplement its existing staff in manning the additional COVID beds being added to the facility, according to sources.
 The request has been sent by Fortis Hospital authorities nearly a week after the city government had ordered 22 hospitals to enhance bed capacity by 20 per cent to add a little over 2,000 additional COVID beds in total for patients.

 "We have requested the Delhi government to grant us a bit more time to expand our number of beds as per the revised requirement, which is 300 COVID beds," a source at the facility said.
 The existing capacity at Apollo hospital as per the order is 133.